Rakshitha-GM/Data-Visualization-on-Heart-Disease-dataset/README.md

 # Data-Visualization-on-Heart-Disease-dataset
-Project Title: Heart Disease Analysis and Prediction using Machine Learning
+Project Title: Heart Disease Analysis
 Platform: Kaggle (Can also be implemented locally using Jupyter Notebook)

 ##Overview: